bradwestness/bradwestness.github.io/_posts/2016-01-15-living-in-the-problem-domain.md

 ---
 layout: post
-title: Working in the Problem Domain
+title: Living in the Problem Domain
 ---

 There's a general guideline in software development that states you should always work at